wa1ker38552/FakeCord-v2/README.md

 # FakeCord-v2
 *A newer development of https://github.com/wa1ker38552/fakecord*

-**Developement halted as Autocord is finished so that it can provide support for FakeCord (Unable to use Discord py)** <br>
-Uses Flask as a framework and Python as the backend.
+FakeCord is a custom web client for Discord which uses Flask as a framework and Python as the backend.
 Javascript is used to render content.

 **Notes 📝**
 - This project is still in development so not all features from [FakeCord](https://github.com/wa1ker38552/fakecord) are ported / things might not work